melonboyo/munch-planet/README.md

 -

 ## Critter Guy Game
 3D Action game.
+Online multiplayer.
 There are challenges that you cannot overcome!
 But there are little critter guys roaming around making funny noises.
 Eat one to gain a cool power!
-They squirm a bit, and that's okay.
+They squirm a bit, and that's okay. (like kakunte tribe from moon)

+_Gameplay loop_
+You grab a critter and eat it.
+You get to name it and see its stats.
+That's it.